daattali/beautiful-jekyll/architecture.md

 When running the project locally, it is accessible on `host: 0.0.0.0` and `port:5432`.

-Note access to GraphiQL is restricted by default to avoid intrusions.
+Note access to the database is restricted by default to avoid intrusions.
 In order to access it you must run it with the following command to open the container ports:
 ```
 $ cd mobydq
 $ docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d db